clekstro/first_responder/README.md

 => false
 ```

-But since Sirius knows that our `TreasureHunt` requires a `Treasure`, our `TreasureHunt` is also rendered invalid:
+But since FirstResponder knows that our `TreasureHunt` requires a `Treasure`, our `TreasureHunt` is also rendered invalid:

 ```ruby
 treasure_hunt.valid?